chedim/cliffhanger/README.md

 ### Custom classes
 Every cliffhanger source file defines a custom datapoint class with the name of that file.
-The file class can be refered using `this` keyword.
+The file class can be referenced with its name, instance of the class is referenced with `a/an` keyword.
+Every class automatically has access to
-All datapoints defined under `this` are public.
+All datapoints explicitly defined under the file class are public.
 All datapoints defined in a source file except for datapoints defined under `static` and the name of the file are instance-scoped.
 For example, example.cliff:
 ```
-this created is a number of size 4            // creates a public datapoint
+an example created is a number of size 4     // a public datapoint

-initialized                                   // creates a private boolean datapoint
+initialized                                   // a private boolean datapoint

-example goal is "to learn cliff"              // creates a public static datapoint
+example goal is "to learn cliff"              // a public static datapoint

-static target is "to write an app a day"      // creates a private static datapoint
+static target is "to write an app a day"      // a private static datapoint

-example target is static target               // creates a public static alias to a private static datapoint
+example target is static target               // a public static alias to a private static datapoint

 ```